Including a screenshot or clipping in your email

 Most keyboards these days still hold a key labeled “PrtScn” or “Print Screen” which is the classic way to create a screenshot.
 Originally, this key directly printed your screen output to a printer.

-Nowadays, when you press this button, it will take a Full Screen screenshot of you current screen and will copy it to the Windows Clipboard.
+Nowadays, when you press this button, it will take a Full Screen screenshot of your current screen and will copy it to the Windows Clipboard.
 You can then paste it into your message (or any other application which supports pasting images) via CTRL+V.

 The Print Screen key is traditionally located above the navigation keys but can be located elsewhere on laptop-size keyboards.